ljdursi/EuroMPI2016/README.md

-Trying to distill these down it seems like their commonality is that they support active messages/RPC for managing highly irregular communication patterns, and various approaches for high performance
-- often (but not always) RDMA which is particularly well suited for efficient management of large amounts of mutable state.
+Trying to distill these down it seems like their commonality is that they support active messages/RPC for managing highly irregular communication patterns, and various approaches for high performance - often (but not always) including RDMA which is particularly well suited for efficient management of large amounts of mutable state.

 After that review, I consider in what directions MPI could go to